-Undergraduate Certificate in Gender-Based Violence
+Undergraduate Certificate in Gender Based Violence

-Undergraduate students at Tulane can earn a certificate in Gender-Based Violence through the School of Liberal Arts.
+Undergraduate students at Tulane can earn a certificate in Gender-Based Violence through the Tulane School of Liberal Arts.

 Many students already dedicate time to working on the issue outside of class through service as members of Sexual Aggression Peer Hotline and Education (SAPHE) or as Peer Health Educators (TUPHEs), as members of the All In student coalition, or as interns in the Title IX office, or at The Well.
 This certificate offers a curricular complement to that work.